Multi-Winner Voting with Approval Preferences: Proportionality with Respect to External Attributes

 In \Cref{sec:apportionment,sec:cohesive_groups,sec:laminar,sec:the_core,sec:degressive_and_regressive_proportionality,sec:proportionality_and_strategyproofness}, we have considered formal concepts that capture, in various ways, what it means that the structure of the elected committee proportionally reflects the (approval-based) preferences of the voters.
 In other words, we have considered proportionality with respect to the preferences given by the voters.
-In this section, we briefly consider a framework that approaches the concept of proportionality quite differently: to analyze proportionality with respect to external attributes of the candidates.
+In this section, we briefly consider a framework that approaches the concept of proportionality quite differently: we analyse proportionality with respect to external attributes of the candidates.\footnote{A noteworthy real-world example is the Lebanese Parliament, where an equal representation of Christians and Muslims (64 seats each) is mandated \cite{diss2017distribution}.}

 Let us start by recalling the apportionment setting that we discussed in \Cref{sec:apportionment}.
 In the apportionment model we are given a set of candidates, each candidate belonging to a single political party; for each political party we are given a desired fraction of seats the party should ideally get in the elected committee (typically, this is the fraction of votes cast on the party).
 The goal is to pick the committee that matches the desired fractions as closely as possible.
 Thus, one can say that in the apportionment setting there is one external attribute, which is the party affiliation, each candidate has a certain value of this attribute, and the goal is to pick the committee where the different values of the attribute are represented proportionally to the given desired fractions.